 As your body mass drops, so will your tolerance for alcohol.
 Add to that the fact that when you drink, your stomach should be empty and you can expect to feel drunk on a lot less than you once did.
 This can make drinking risky in certain situations.
 If you really want to enjoy alcohol, do so cautiously.

 Keep in mind that if you have problematic alcohol behaviors or diagnosed alcohol use disorder, lap band surgery and other bariatric procedures should be delayed until you seek treatment.
-In terms of what to expect after lap band surgery, going though such a big life change can make it far too easy to slip into bad behaviors if you aren’t prepared.
+In terms of what to expect after lap band surgery, going through such a big life change can make it far too easy to slip into bad behaviors if you aren’t prepared.
 If you have further questions about consuming alcohol after having Lap-Band surgery, be sure to speak with a qualified bariatric surgeon in Lubbock.
 They will be able to help you out and ensure that you are making the best decisions for your health.